K1GOL/StreamFusion/README.md

 ## For developers

 Do you want to help develop StreamFusion, or just modify the code yourself?
-Then go ahead, StreamFusion is licensed under the [BSD 2-clause license.](https://en.wikipedia.org/wiki/BSD_licenses#2-clause_license_(%22Simplified_BSD_License%22_or_%22FreeBSD_License%22))
+Then go ahead, StreamFusion is licensed under the [BSD 2-clause license.](https://en.wikipedia.org/wiki/BSD_licenses#2-clause_license_(%22Simplified_BSD_License%22_or_%22FreeBSD_License%22)

+Code is styled according to the [JS Semistandard code style.](https://github.com/standard/semistandard)

 ### Download the code